DudeThatsErin/MyBlog/content/posts/Do it Yourself.md

 ### Works with several Obsidian Plugins
 I have set up the `files.py` file to work with several plugins...
-- Dataview
+- Dataview Obsidian Plugin
-- Card Link
+- Auto Card Link Obsidian Plugin
 - Handwritten Notes - it displays PDFs inline via the browser's PDF viewer.
-- Obsidian Canvas - Can display an embedded canvas on the page.
 - Obsidian Kanban - Can display an embedded Kanban on the page.

 ## Prerequisites